diegohce/badservice/README.md

 # badservice
 Helps you test how resilient you are generating bad HTTP responses.

+## Listening port
+By default, `badservice` binds to 0.0.0.0:6666

+This value can be changed setting `BADSERVICE_BINDADDR` environment variable to one of your preference.

 ## Status Code
 `/badservice/status/:code`
 Will response a `code` HTTP status code.